-The Derbyshires were likely named after the West Derby Hundred.
-This area was named after its judicial centre West Derby which probably started as a Viking settlement and is now a suburb of Liverpool.
+Most people with the surname Derbyshire are named after the West Derby Hundred.
+This area was named after its judicial centre West Derby which was once a Viking settlement and is now a suburb of Liverpool.
 Derby comes from Old Norse Djúr-býr, meaning “deer farm/settlement”3.
 By 1086, Derby had risen to prominence as a legal and administrative centre and a castle had been built.
 West was added by 1177 to distinguish from the town of the same name in county Derbyshire4.

 The earliest surname records with exhaustive coverage across the entire British Isles are in the 1800s.
 They are useful for observing regional patterns and deducing the origins of surnames.
 Derbyshire/Darbyshire was more common in Lancashire than anywhere else in the country5.
 This is partly because Lancashire was such a populous county, but even taking population size into account, a higher proportion of people were surnamed Derbyshire in Lancashire than in any other county.
 This implies that the surname originated in the West Derby Hundred of Lancashire rather than in the Derbyshire county, consistent with the trend of early Lancashire surnames being derived from very nearby places.